abdirahim008/somkenjobs/replit.md

 - July 4, 2025: Repositioned attachment field in form layout - moved attachment upload field to appear below "How to Apply" field instead of next to the Type selector for better logical flow and improved user experience
 - July 4, 2025: Added small icons to label jobs and tenders throughout application - implemented briefcase icon for jobs (blue) and document icon for tenders (orange) in job cards, related jobs sections, and mobile layouts for better visual distinction and user experience
 - July 5, 2025: Implemented social media sharing functionality on job details page - added Facebook, WhatsApp, Twitter, and LinkedIn share buttons at bottom of job detail card with custom hover effects and proper URL encoding for sharing job opportunities across social platforms
+- July 5, 2025: Enhanced user registration approval workflow - improved login error handling to show clear messages for pending approval status, fixed TypeScript issues in user creation, and streamlined the approval process where users register and wait for super admin approval before gaining access to dashboard features

 ## User Preferences